- Watch the mesmerizing Penguin Parade from a secluded beach, an elevated VIP skybox or an underground viewing area

-- You won't miss a thing as the tours also include the use of binoculars
+- Don't miss a thing with the use of night-vision technology or binoculars

 What You Can Expect